Research | Publications

 4.023D - MEDTel: (210) 567-3968Fax: (210) 567-6612Email:

 We have entered a new phase in our understanding of cellular and molecular mechanisms that result in immune responsiveness.
 The players have, for the most part, been identified..... the network of cells, and the soluble factors that mediate their growth and differentiation, thus allowing necessary collaborative intercellular interactions.
 However, the job is not done and one challenge with which we are still faced is to sort through the regulatory pathways that provide a system of carefully placed biological 'filters' designed to eliminate self-reactive lymphocytes.
 The distinction between 'self' and 'non-self' must be made in order to guarantee beneficial rather than detrimental immunity.
 Thus, autoimmunity (immunity against one's self), the focal point of a variety of health problems, has been the central theme my interests.
 For nearly thirty years, my laboratory used numerous strategies for studying one particular autoimmune disease, myasthenia gravis (MG).
-I have since closed my lab and instead have chosen to emphasize my contributions to the educational missions of the university.
+I have recently closed my lab but continue to pursue my interests in immunology via contributions to the educational missions of the university.

 What I learned in those 30 years… In MG, one of 40 or so muscle diseases classified as muscular dystrophy, antibodies produced by one’s own immune system against muscle acetylcholine receptors (AChR) leads to muscle damage and impaired nerve-muscle communication.
 The symptoms of MG include weakness and rapid-onset fatigue.
 Contrary to what was once believed, we learned that the relationship between AChR antibody production and disease induction is not simple.
 That is, from individual-to-individual, the severity of disease symptoms and the aggressiveness of disease progression are not strictly correlated with the amount of AChR antibody that an individual produces.
 Two major observations were the driving force behind much of our work: